Configuring Bacularis#

 For the local user authentication and the LDAP authentication methods there is possible to enable two-factor authentication (2FA) to make the authentication process stronger.
 It uses an authenticator app (mobile or desktop) that generates 6-digit one-time codes to type in the secons step of the authentication.

-Enabling 2FA is available on the user account settings page in the main sidebar menu at the top.
-In this page is the Security tab where you can find a checkbox to enable the two-factor authentication.
+To enable 2FA, please go to the user account settings page (user with gearwhell icon) in the main sidebar menu at the top.
+On this page please click the Security tab where is a checkbox to enable the two-factor authentication.

 Please note that 2FA is not available for the Basic authentication method.

-Below you can find mini video guide about how to use 2FA in Bacularis.
+Below you can find a mini video guide about how to use 2FA in Bacularis.

 Users#

-The Bacularis Web provides a multi-user interface that uses roles (RBAC - role-based access control) to determine available the Bacularis Web pages for individual users.
-Both users and roles can be set on the Bacularis Web Security page.
+Bacularis provides a multi-user interface that uses roles (RBAC - role-based access control).
+The roles determine resources/pages available for individual users with given roles assigned.
+Both the users and roles can be set on the Security page.
 More information about this function you can find in Access to pages chapter.

 Autochanger management#

-The autochanger management in Bacularis provides functions like:
+The autochanger management in Bacularis provides functions such as:

 load tape to tape drives